top of page

 And, of course, no visit to Tualatin would be complete without enjoying the delicious foods from the local restaurants.
 From Hawaiian BBQ to classic pub-style fare, there's something to suit every taste.
 And several restaurants take full advantage of the city's local produce, using only the top products from their backyard to serve up to their patrons.

-Parks, hiking trails, wine tours, and day spas–there's truly something for everyone visiting or living in Tualatin, Oregon.
+Parks, hiking trails, wine tours, concerts in the park, and day spas–there's truly something for everyone visiting or living in Tualatin, Oregon.
+For more info on Tualatin parks, events, and recreation, check out the parks and recreation page on the city of Tualatin website > https://www.tualatinoregon.gov/recreation

 Pros and Cons of Living in Tualatin Oregon